Macularia sylvatica: Geographic distribution and habitat

-This westalpine species occurs in Germany, Italy, France, Liechtenstein and Switzerland.
-The vertical distribution reaches from 265 - 2560m asl.
+This west-Alpine species occurs in Germany, Italy, France, Liechtenstein and Switzerland.
+The vertical distribution extends from 265 m to 2560 m a.s.l.

-It lives in similar habitats as Cepaea nemoralis, such as woods, dunes and grassland, however M. sylvatica tolerates wetter and colder mountain areas than the grove snail can live in.
+It lives in similar habitats as C. nemoralis, such as woods, dunes and grassland; however M. sylvatica tolerates wetter and colder mountain areas.

 Description

-Macularia sylvatica is generally similar in appearance to C. nemoralis, although the shell is not as colourful and not as variable as that of the grove snail.
-Also, the diameter of the shell of these snails is smaller than that of grove snails; the brown area is continuous; and the spire of the shell is blunt.
-The most significant trait is the formation of the colour bands on the shell, where at least the upper two appear to be "interrupted".
+Macularia sylvatica is generally similar in appearance to C. nemoralis, although the shell is smaller, not as colourful, and not as variable.
+The spire of the shell is blunt.
+The most obvious character is the formation of the colour bands on the shell, where at least the upper two appear to be "interrupted".